 Per OAR 660-023-0180(2), local governments are not required to amended acknowledged inventories or plans except in response to an application to amend the plan or during periodic review.
-Because the County is no longer subject to mandatory periodic review, and because no applications have been submitted or are currently under review to amend the acknowledged plan, the County is not required to amend its acknowledged inventories as part of this process.
-In order to ensure that the plan remains accurate and consistent with OAR it is recommended that the list of acknowledged mineral and aggregate resources be reviewed within five years of the adoption of this plan.
-Otherwise, the County will follow OAR 660-023-0180 and apply those criteria directly to any applications to amend the plan to list a mineral and aggregate site.
+Because the County is no longer subject to mandatory periodic review, and because no applications have been submitted to amend the acknowledged plan, the County is not required to amend its acknowledged inventories as part of this process.
+However, in order to ensure that the plan remains accurate and current it is recommended that the list of acknowledged mineral and aggregate resources be reviewed within five years of the adoption of this plan.